akakran22/Resume-Classification-System-Using-Machine-Learning/README.md

 # ⚖️ Legal Brief Analyzer

 > AI-Powered Legal Document Analysis System

-A production-grade Flask application that uses AI to extract, analyze, and rank key legal arguments from PDF documents using RAG (Retrieval-Augmented Generation), vector search, and LLM analysis.
+A Flask application that extracts and ranks key legal arguments from PDF documents using AI, vector search, and natural language processing.

 ---